rwdroge/oe_docker/README.md

 ### Build all images (Windows PowerShell)

-You can build all images (compiler, devcontainer, pas_dev, pas_base, pas_orads, db_adv, sports2020-db) with a single command:
+You can build all images (compiler, devcontainer, pas_dev, db_adv, sports2020-db) with a single command:

 ```powershell
 pwsh ./tools/build-all-images.ps1 -Version 12.8.6 -Tag 12.8.6